Ang3lFir3/Chewie/readme.md

 example => chew 'ninject  -source 'http://somethingrandom.feed.org' -v '2.0.1.0'
 I think you get the idea....

-## using the powersheell module
+## Using the PowerShell Module of Package Manager Console
-using the module is not much different than the script itself except for a couple of changes.
+Using the module is not much different than the script itself except for a couple of changes.

 To init a Chewie file once the module is imported you can :
-PS>Chewie-Init
+PS>Initialize-Chewie

 Once you import the module you can get can get chewie doing its thing by calling :
 PS>Invoke-Chewie